 For example, you might have 100% open rates of emails that included your clients’ workouts.
 Of course, they always open those emails, they know that it’s high-value content!
-As such you should append (or prepend) your promotions in those emails, not travel them separately.
+As such, you should append (or prepend) your promotions in those emails, not send them separately.

-The takeaway here is that to run a successful precision marketing campaign you need to blend your marketing channels with your content delivery channels.
-However you ensure that your clients are receiving the content that they’re paying for (workouts, progress tracking, meal plans, etc.) you need to leverage those channels to share your promotions too.
+The takeaway here is that to run a successful precision marketing campaign, you need to blend your marketing channels with your content delivery channels.
+However, you ensure that your clients are receiving the content that they’re paying for (workouts, progress tracking, meal plans, etc.) you need to leverage those channels to share your promotions too to increase membership sales.

-You’re already familiar with all of the techniques to create urgency as you have either used them in your gym or studio or seen them used by others.
+You’re already familiar with all of the fitness sales techniques to create urgency, as you have either used them in your gym or studio or seen them used by others.
 The most obvious is ensuring that your promotions actually convey value and have a deadline.
 That is, someone taking advantage of the promotion now will benefit them greater than if they waited.